Tympanoplasty

 • Hearing aids: suitable for severe hearing loss or surgical contraindications

-• Observation: small tympanic membrane perforations may heal spontaneously
+• Observation: small perforations of the tympanic membrane may heal spontaneously

-• Ossicular prostheses: special implant materials can serve as partial reconstruction options
+• Ossicular replacement prostheses: special materials for ossicular implantation as partial reconstruction options

-However, these alternatives cannot address structural defects and surgery remains the most effective treatment.
+However, these alternatives cannot address structural defects, with surgery remaining the most effective treatment.

 Frequently Asked Questions

-What lifestyle adjustments should be made during the recovery period after surgery?
+What lifestyle adjustments should be made during the recovery period?

-Within 1 to 2 weeks post-surgery, avoid vigorous activities, heavy lifting, or water exposure (such as swimming), and keep the ear dry to prevent infection.
-When using headphones, choose non-insertive designs and avoid self-cleaning the ear canal.
-If experiencing ear pain, discharge, or sudden hearing loss, seek medical attention immediately.
+Within 1-2 weeks post-surgery, avoid vigorous activities, heavy lifting, or submerging the ears (such as swimming), and keep the ears dry to prevent infection.
+Use non-insertive headphones and avoid self-cleaning the ear canal.
+If ear pain, discharge, or sudden hearing loss occurs, seek medical attention immediately.

-Preoperative assessment includes detailed ear examination, audiometry, and imaging (such as temporal bone CT) to evaluate ossicular damage and middle ear structures.
-Patients should discontinue anticoagulants (such as aspirin) at least one week prior and inform the doctor of allergies and chronic conditions.
+Preoperative assessment includes detailed ear examination, audiometry, and imaging (such as temporal bone CT) to evaluate ossicular damage and middle ear structure.
+Patients should stop anticoagulants (like aspirin) at least one week prior and inform the doctor of allergies and chronic conditions.

 Is it normal to experience tinnitus or temporary hearing loss after surgery?

-Some patients may experience mild tinnitus or fluctuating hearing within weeks after surgery due to tissue swelling or temporary ear canal blockage.
-Usually, these symptoms improve within 3 to 6 months.
-If they persist beyond six months, further evaluation for hearing aids or secondary surgery may be necessary.
+Some patients may experience mild tinnitus or fluctuating hearing within weeks after surgery, caused by tissue swelling or temporary ear canal obstruction.
+Usually, these symptoms improve within 3-6 months.
+If they persist beyond six months, follow-up evaluation is necessary for possible hearing aids or secondary surgery.

-What are the differences between traditional open surgery and endoscopic minimally invasive techniques?
+What are the differences between traditional open surgery and endoscopic minimally invasive procedures?

-Traditional surgery involves a postauricular incision with a larger wound but a wide visual field; endoscopic procedures are performed through the ear canal using an endoscope, which minimizes tissue damage and recurrence rates but requires experienced surgeons.
-The choice depends on ossicular damage, cholesteatoma presence, and ear canal width.
+Traditional surgery involves a postauricular incision with a larger wound but a wide visual field; endoscopic procedures are performed through the ear canal, using an endoscope to magnify the image, resulting in less tissue trauma and lower recurrence rates.
+The choice depends on ossicular damage, cholesteatoma presence, and ear canal width, assessed comprehensively.

-How can the time and extent of hearing improvement after surgery be estimated?
+How can the time and extent of hearing improvement after successful surgery be estimated?

-Hearing recovery varies among individuals, typically taking 3 to 6 months for complete healing of grafts and the eardrum.
-The degree of improvement depends on the severity of initial damage; minor perforations may restore normal hearing, while severe ossicular damage may improve by 30-50 decibels.
+Hearing recovery time varies; generally, 3-6 months are needed for tissue and tympanic membrane healing.
+The degree of hearing improvement depends on the severity of initial damage.
+Mild perforations may recover to normal range, while severe ossicular damage may improve by 30-50 decibels.
 Follow-up audiometry and otoscopy at 1, 3, and 6 months are essential for assessment.